Municipal Incorporation Process for Okanagan Falls

 Engagement summary

 In 2025, residents of the Okanagan Falls community voted for incorporation (to become a new municipality).
-The next step in the incorporation process is a decision to issue Letters Patent (see: What are Letters Patent?) for a new municipality.
+The next step in the incorporation process is a decision to issue Letters Patent for a new municipality.
 Work is continuing toward this.

 Read the March 22, 2025 news release